-Common causes of tyre damage and how to avoid them
+Tyre damage and how to avoid the common causes.

 What causes tyre damage?
 There is no short answer as a whole range of occurrences can cause expensive tyre damage.
 On the upside, tyres can last years when they are well maintained and cared for.

 So, to help you avoid costly tyre damage, we’ve put together the following list of suggestions.

 Driving habits can cause detrimental damage to a tyre.
 By slightly changing any potential bad driving habits that you may have, you could save yourself the cost of having to replace your tyres prematurely.